0 Comments

 From sharply rising property prices, to increasing mortgage and cash rates, and a seemingly constant stream of regulatory pressures and government interventions, 2021 has had it all.
 CoreLogic NZ has just released the Best of the Best 2021 report; the most comprehensive analysis of residential property in the country.
 So which suburbs were the country's top performers?
 And what's on the horizon for 2022?
 Tis soon to be the season of giving and cheer, a Little Ray of Giving is back for the 10th year.

 This drive supports the Ronald McDonald House of Charities Organisation and is a great chance to give to families with a child in hospital.
 This year we are accepting donations from the 23rd November - 14th December at all of our Ray White Eastern Group offices.
 Every week, families arrive at hospitals away from their homes with a child in need of urgent medical treatment.
 Please donate today to provide accommodation, food and support to families with a child in hospital."- Ronald McDonald House Charities NZ Details of how to donate gifts and participate in this charity drive can be found on Ray White Eastern Group's social media pages.
-The Ray White Eastern Group would like to thank you in advance for your support.
-The Government has defined what it proposes will constitute a “new build” to be exempt from a major law change that prevents residential property investors from deducting interest as an expense when paying tax.
+The Ray White Eastern Group would like to thank you in advance for your support. |

 Archives